mars/create-react-app-buildpack/README.md

   * commit sha or number
   * browser support flags

 ♻️ The app must be re-deployed for compiled changed to take effect, because the automatic restart after a config var change does not rebuild the JavaScript bundle.
+If this is not desired behavior, then use [runtime configuration](#runtime-configuration) instead.

 ```bash
 git commit --allow-empty -m "Set REACT_APP_HELLO config var"